Undergraduate Studies in Mathematics

 There is a Department Undergraduate Group (DUG) which is organized by undergraduate math majors.
 They sponsor talks of interest to undergraduates, study sessions, and other activities.

 We are often asked just what a person does with a degree in mathematics after leaving Brown.
 Each year several of our math majors go to graduate school to continue studying mathematics and then teach in a college or university.
 Former Brown students now teach at the University of Chicago, at UCLA, at SUNY-Stony Brook, at Brown, and at other universities in this country.
 Also several of our graduates now teach at the secondary school level.
 It is not surprising, however, that a good number of our graduates go on to teach.
 Some go into banking, insurance and other financial occupations.

 With a degree in mathematics you can do pretty much anything you wish, but you often find an occupation where technical training is especially useful.

 Concentrators in mathematics should complete the prerequisites by the end of their sophomore year.
 Those interested in graduate study in mathematics are encouraged to take Mathematics 1130, 1140, 1260, 1410, and 1540.
 Students who have not had a course at the Honors level (mathematics 350 or 540) should consider taking Mathematics 1010 before Mathematics 1130.
 Students are encouraged to take advanced courses whenever their preparation qualifies them to do so.

-Visit the Director of Undergraduate Studies webpage for more information such as detailed course summaries of all the upper level classes and guidelines for honors theses.
+Visit the Math at Brown webpage for more concentration information and guidelines for honors theses.

 Standard Program for the A.B.
 Degree